kmpoon/hlta/README.md

 2. $EmMaxSteps: max steps in EM (default: 50)
 3. $EmNumRestarts: numner of restarters in EM (default: 3)
 4. $EM-threshold: threshold to control the stop of EM (default: 0.01)
-5. $UDtest-threshold: threshold to control whether the islands can pass UStest (default: 3)
+5. $UDtest-threshold: threshold to control whether the islands can pass UDtest (default: 3)
+6. $CT-threshold: threshold to control whether the island can pass correlation test (default: off, that is no correlation test)
-6. $outputmodel: name of output model
+7. $outputmodel: name of output model
-7. $MaxIsland: The maximum number of variables in one island (default: 15)
+8. $MaxIsland: The maximum number of variables in one island (default: 15)
-8. $MaxTop: max variable numbers for top level (default: 30)
+9. $MaxTop: max variable numbers for top level (default: 30)
-9. $GlobalsizeBatch: batch size in global stepwise EM for parameter learning (default: 500)
+10. $GlobalsizeBatch: batch size in global stepwise EM for parameter learning (default: 500)
-10. $GlobalMaxEpochs: max epoch number in global stepwise EM for parameter learning (default: 10)
+11. $GlobalMaxEpochs: max epoch number in global stepwise EM for parameter learning (default: 10)
-11. $GlobalEMmaxsteps: step numbers  in global stepwise EM for parameter learning (default: 100)
+12. $GlobalEMmaxsteps: step numbers  in global stepwise EM for parameter learning (default: 100)
-12. $FirstBatch: training samples size in the first batch (default: "all", means use all the training samples in first batch)
+13. $FirstBatch: training samples size in the first batch (default: "all", means use all the training samples in first batch)
-13. $IslandNotBridging: remove island bridging or not, the default value is 1 meaning to remove island bridging. (default: 1)
+14. $IslandNotBridging: remove island bridging or not, the default value is 1 meaning to remove island bridging. (default: 1)
-14. $SampleSizeForstructureLearn: how many samples are used in structure leanring. (default: 10000)
+15. $SampleSizeForstructureLearn: how many samples are used in structure leanring. (default: 10000)
-15. $MaxCoreNumber: means the number of parallel CPU process. (default: 2) Users can choose a suitable core number considering the scale of their dataset.
+16. $MaxCoreNumber: means the number of parallel CPU process. (default: 2) Users can choose a suitable core number considering the scale of their dataset.
 The further analysis on the balance of speed and performance can be found [*paper*](https://github.com/kmpoon/hlta/wiki/Document-for-Speeding-up-HLTA).
 Notice that, this number should not exceed the CPU core number of your machine, otherwise, it will slow HLTA.
-16. $parallelIslandFindingLevel: when $MaxCoreNumber > 1, $parallelIslandFindingLevel means the max level that use parallel island finding.
+17. $parallelIslandFindingLevel: when $MaxCoreNumber > 1, $parallelIslandFindingLevel means the max level that use parallel island finding.
 For example, $parallelIslandFindingLevel == 3 means level1, level2 and level3 use parallel island finding; while other levels use serial island finding.

 # Assemble
 If you need to modify source code and recompile HLTA, please follow next steps to build a sbt directory and compile HLTA.
 If not, please skip this session.